 What To Look For:

 Find melons with a large, golden yellow field spot on the bottom.
 This spot means that the melon basked in the sun on the farm and was fully ripe when picked.
 Watermelon, unlike most other fruits and vegetables, only ripens while on the vine.
-Watermelons that are a dark, shiny green and do not have this creamy yellow field spot may be under ripe.
+Watermelons that are dark, shiny green and do not have this creamy yellow field spot may be under-ripe.

 Feel the melon for freshness.
 Pick up the melon.
 A ripe watermelon will feel very heavy for its size and the rind should be firm with no soft spots.

 Smell the melon.
 A ripe watermelon will have a faint smell, even though the rind!
 And as always, when in doubt, ask a professional.
 Talk to your local farmer or produce manager as they will be happy to help you pick a well-ripened watermelon.